rickie-ui/FarmerApp/README.md

 # FarmerApp
-App used to store farm records
+App used to store farm records like crop production.